Updated August 6, 2022

 In addition to this series on liveaboards, the best worldwide dive resort locations and services are reviewed in their own series.
-To check them out, or others in this series, click on Liveaboards/Resorts on the menu at top and choose a a title from the list.
+To check them out, or others in this series, click on Liveaboards/Resorts on the menu at the top and choose a title from the list.

-Hawaii Liveaboard Diving
+Best Scuba Diving Hawaii Liveaboard

 - Cruises the west coast of Hawaii island

-- Itinerary: Turtle Pinnacle, Shark Fin Rock, Amphitheater, Lion’s Den, 3 Room Cave, Paradise Pinnacle, Au Au Crater, Tubastrea Tunnel, Catacombs, The Maze, Black Coral Forest and Rainbow Reef
+- Itinerary: Turtle Pinnacle, Shark Fin Rock, Amphitheater, Lion’s Den, 3 Room Cave, Paradise Pinnacle, Au Au Crater, Tubastrea Tunnel, Catacombs, The Maze, Black Coral Forest, and Rainbow Reef

 - 24 meters long (79 feet)